 The Company's marketable securities may be classified as either held-to-maturity or available-for-sale.
 Held-to-maturity securities represent those securities that the Company has both the intent and ability to hold to maturity and are carried at amortized cost.
 Interest on these securities, as well as amortization of discounts and premiums, is included in interest income.
 Available-for-sale securities represent debt securities that do not meet the classification of held-to-maturity, are not actively traded and are carried at fair value, which approximates amortized cost.
 Unrealized gains and losses on these securities are excluded from earnings and are reported as a separate component of shareholders' equity until realized.
 When available-for-sale securities are sold, the cost of the securities is specifically identified and is used to determine the realized gain or loss.
 Securities classified as current have maturity dates of less than one year from the balance sheet date.
 Securities classified as long-term have maturity dates greater than one year from the balance sheet date.
-Marketable securities as of January 31, 2008 and 2007 were classified as available-for-sale.
+Available for sale securities such as ARS that fail at auction and do not liquidate under normal course are classified as long term assets, any successful auctions would be classified as current assets.
+Marketable securities as of January 31, 2009 and 2008 were classified as available-for-sale.

-A minority portion of the Company's marketable securities are invested in "A" or better rated Auction Rate Securities ("ARS") that represent interests in municipal and student loan related collateralized debt obligations, all of which are guaranteed by either government agencies and/or insured by private insurance agencies.
-The Company's ARS had a fair value of \$95.2 million as of January 31, 2008.
-Subsequent to the close of the current fiscal year, \$61.4 million of ARS currently failed to liquidate at auction due to a lack of market demand.
+Approximately 7% of the Company's cash, cash equivalents and marketable securities are invested in "A" or better rated Auction Rate Securities ("ARS") that represent interests in municipal and student loan related collateralized debt obligations, all of which are guaranteed by either government agencies and/or insured by private insurance agencies at 97% or greater of par value.
+The Company's ARS had a fair value of \$38.7 million as of January 31, 2009 and \$95.2 million as of January 31, 2008.
+As of and subsequent to the end of the current fiscal year, all of the ARS held by the Company failed to liquidate at auction due to a lack of market demand.
 Liquidity for these ARS is typically provided by an auction process that resets the applicable interest rate at pre-determined intervals, usually 7, 28, 35 or 90 days.
 The principal associated with these failed auctions will not be available until a successful auction occurs, the bond is called by the issuer, a buyer is found from outside the auction process, or the debt obligation reaches its maturity.
-A significant amount of the failures have consisted of the student loan backed securities.
-These securities are "A" or better rated, long-term debt obligations secured by student loans, which loans are generally 97% guaranteed by the U.S. Government under the Federal Family Education Loan Program.
-In addition to the U.S. Government guarantee on such student loans, many of these securities also have separate insurance policies guaranteeing both the principal and accrued interest.
-The Company has determined that there are no current impairment charges related to these failures based on review of the projected cash flows, credit rating and assessment of the credit quality of the underlying security.
+Based on review of credit quality, collateralization, final stated maturity, estimates of the probability of being called or becoming illiquid prior to final maturity, redemptions of similar ARS, previous market activity for same investment security, impact due to extended periods of maximum auction rates and valuation models, the Company has recorded \$5.3 million of temporary impairment on its ARS as of January 31, 2009.
+To date the Company has collected all interest receivable on outstanding ARS when due and have not been informed by the issuers that accrued interest payments are currently at risk.
 The Company has the ability to hold the investments until their maturity.
-As a result of the current illiquidity the Company has reclassified \$61.4 million of ARS from current assets under marketable securities to long term assets under marketable securities.
+As a result of the current illiquidity, the Company has classified all ARS as long term assets under marketable securities.
+The Company continues to monitor the market for ARS and consider the impact, if any, on the fair value of its investments.